Matt Vierling Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels' 4.48 team ERA ranks 21st among all league pitching staffs.
+- The Angels have a 4.48 team ERA that ranks 20th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.